Tuan-Nguyen-Minhh/An-End-to-End-Method-to-Extract-Key-Information-for-Vietnamese-Retail-Receipts/README.md

 # An End-to-End Method to Extract Key Information for Vietnamese Retail Receipts

-An end-to-end Computer Vision and Deep Learning pipeline to automatically segment, normalize, detect, transcribe, and extract key structured information from photos of Vietnamese retail receipts.
+This pipeline represents my final bachelor thesis project, which provides an end-to-end Computer Vision and Deep Learning solution designed to automatically segment, normalize, detect, transcribe, and extract key structured information from photos of Vietnamese retail receipts.

 ## Pipeline Architecture